Food Science and Nutrition BSc (Hons) – 2020 entry

 - Tata Global Beverages

 - Surrey Human Performance Institute

 We place great emphasis on organising a successful, research-based placement, allowing you to extend and enhance your practical abilities and sharpen your professional skills.
-Employers may sponsor the final year of your degree and many offer our students employment on graduation.
-To help ensure that you have a successful experience, you will be visited in person during your placement year.
+Employers may sponsor the final year of your course and many offer our students employment on graduation.
+To help ensure that you have a successful experience, you will be visited in person by staff during your placement year.

 In the competitive world of graduate employment, companies are more likely to consider applicants who have previous professional experience.

 Applying for placements

 Professional Training placements are usually applied for and secured via our online placement opportunities platform called Surrey Pathfinder, within which students can select and apply for placement vacancies.
 Placement providers use their own recruitment and selection procedures and the majority of students will secure their placement in this way.
 However, support is also provided to students wishing to source their own placement, subject to university requirements being met.

 Students are generally not placed by the University, however they are given thorough support and guidance alongside access to the vacancy portal representing thousands of placement opportunities each year.
 Please be aware there may be travel costs incurred when attending interviews and assessment centres at the placement provider’s premises.